josua27176/jacpack/README.md

 JACPack
 ===================
+The JACPack is currently goin through it's very first steps in development.
+Ores, basic machines, and new items are in the process of being added.
-The JACPack project Is nothing yet.
+The project has begun!

 Setup
 =====